 Effective screening will be used to eliminate subjects who are at greatest risk because of concurrent medical conditions.
 The subjects will be evaluated and cared for in an advanced well-staffed pediatric neuropsychiatric research environment.
 Thus, the direct observation by nursing staff and research psychiatrists will allow for careful monitoring of potential adverse effects including drug side effects.
-During study visits, subjects will be allowed to leave the research clinic, but will be asked to remain on the hospital campus.
 If adverse reactions become excessive, the subject will be treated and removed from the study.
 There will be repeated monitoring of behavior and vital signs that will allow the treatment team to assess the status of the subject and alter or terminate the study if this is warranted.
 All of the research data is kept in locked files to ensure confidentiality.
 The other procedures to ensure confidentiality follow the regulations and policies of the Medical Center.